seslabSJU/tinyIoT/README.md

 # Documentation

-We are managing our development documentation through GitHub files.
-For more information, please see below.
-You can view our development process and documentation within these files.
+We are managing our development documentation through GitHub files.📂 For more information, please see below.
+You can view our development process and documentation within these files!👀

 <a href = "https://github.com/seslabSJU/tinyIoT/tree/main/documents" target="_blank"><b>documentation</b></a>